ntierontime/Log4Net/README.md

   - Android Native Mobile App on MVVM, Xamarin
   - XBOX Application on MVVM

-You need Visual Studio 2012 and up.
+Visual Studio 2012 Pro and Windows 8.1 Pro are required to build and run all types of UI.
 Mandatory Visual Studio Tools you need:
 * Nuget: https://www.nuget.org/
 * Project Linker: https://visualstudiogallery.msdn.microsoft.com/273dbf44-55a1-4ac6-a1f3-0b9741587b9a

 Please feel free email your .dbml/.edmx to ntierontime@gmail.com.
-A .zip file will be emailed back to you with generated solution similar to Log4Net demo solution.
+A .zip file will email back to you with generated solution similar to Log4Net demo solution.
 It is promised that your .dbml/.edmx will be removed after .zip file is sent out.